EMMA-500: Enhancing Massively Multilingual Adaptation of Large Language Models: Abstract

 \section{Abstract}

 In this work, we introduce \textbf{EMMA-500}, a large-scale multilingual language model continue-trained on texts across 546 languages designed for enhanced multilingual performance, with a focus on improving language coverage for low-resource languages.
 To facilitate continual pre-training, we compile \textbf{the MaLA corpus}, a comprehensive multilingual dataset and enrich it with curated datasets across diverse domains.
-Leveraging this corpus, we conduct extensive continual pre-training of the Llama 2 7B model, resulting in EMMA-500, which demonstrates robust performance across a wide collection of benchmarks, including a comprehensive set of multilingual tasks and \textbf{PolyWrite}, an open-ended generation benchmark developed in this study.
+Leveraging this corpus, we conduct extensive continual pre-training of the Llama 2 7B model, resulting in EMMA-500, which demonstrates robust performance across a wide collection of benchmarks, including a comprehensive set of multilingual tasks.
 Our results highlight the effectiveness of continual pre-training in expanding large language models' language capacity, particularly for underrepresented languages, demonstrating significant gains in cross-lingual transfer, task generalization, and language adaptability.
+We release the MaLA corpus, EMMA-500 model weights, scripts, and model generations.

-\twemoji{robot} Model: \href{https://huggingface.co/collections/MaLA-LM/emma-500-66eaa9acf1f512c8915b7166}{huggingface.co/collections/MaLA-LM -> EMMA-500}\\ \twemoji{floppy disk} Data: \href{https://huggingface.co/collections/MaLA-LM/mala-corpus-66e05127641a51de34d39529}{huggingface.co/collections/MaLA-LM -> MaLA corpus}\\ \twemoji{writing hand} PolyWrite: \href{https://huggingface.co/datasets/MaLA-LM/PolyWrite}{huggingface.co/datasets/MaLA-LM/PolyWrite}\\ \twemoji{bar chart} Evaluation: \href{https://github.com/MaLA-LM/emma-500}{github.com/MaLA-LM/emma-500}
+\twemoji{robot} Model: \href{https://huggingface.co/collections/MaLA-LM/emma-500-66eaa9acf1f512c8915b7166}{huggingface.co/collections/MaLA-LM $\rightarrow$~EMMA-500}\\ \twemoji{floppy disk} Data: \href{https://huggingface.co/collections/MaLA-LM/mala-corpus-66e05127641a51de34d39529}{huggingface.co/collections/MaLA-LM $\rightarrow$~MaLA corpus}\\ \twemoji{writing hand} PolyWrite: \href{https://huggingface.co/datasets/MaLA-LM/PolyWrite}{huggingface.co/datasets/MaLA-LM/PolyWrite}\\ \twemoji{bar chart} Evaluation: \href{https://github.com/MaLA-LM/emma-500}{github.com/MaLA-LM/emma-500}